arauta12/ResearchOS/README.md

 ## Goals of ResearchOS

--   It is a hobby Operating System, intended to help learn concepts and algorithms in Operating systems, such as Memory Management, File systems, Device drivers, etc.
+-   It is a hobby Operating System, intended to help learn concepts and algorithms in Operating systems, such as Process & Memory Management, File systems, Device drivers, etc.
 -   It is also intended to help others start their journey into OS development by providing help docs, explanations and external links to guide them on their journey.

 ## ResearchOS details